 - What the person is doing … Socializing at a gas station is not normal (unless you live in a smaller town), so you expect to see people focused on the task of getting gas/buying food/using the bathroom

 This is why clothing is such a critical component of being a gray man.
 You want to be the Average Joe.
-When someone subconsciously evaluates you, you want them to make a quick decision that you are not a threat, that you are supposed to be there and have them turn away, getting back to their business.
+When someone subconsciously evaluates you, you want them to make a quick decision that you are not a threat, you are supposed to be there, and have them turn away, getting back to their business.

 The clothing you are wearing will either contribute to you being able to blend in or, it will make you stick out and be memorable.

 So, how do you decide what to wear?